AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/03-offline-migration.md

 curl ifconfig.me
 ```

-3. There are other 3rd party tools similar to MySQL Workbench, PgAdmin and dbeaver which the attendees may choose to migrate the data if they are familiar with them.
-There is also [mydumper/myloader](https://centminmod.com/mydumper.html) to use for MySQL
+3. There are other 3rd party tools similar to MySQL Workbench, pgAdmin and dbeaver which the attendees may choose to migrate the data if they are familiar with them.
+There is also [mydumper/myloader](https://centminmod.com/mydumper.html) to use for MySQL.

-4. Before migrating the data, they need to create an empty database and create the application user.The SQL command to create the database is given below if you are using cli
+4. Before migrating the data, they need to create an empty database and create the application user.
+The SQL command to create the database is given below if they are using the CLI